palo-it-hk/palo-next-turbo-demo/README.md

 Next.js allows you to update specific static routes without needing to rebuild your entire site.

 **Background**: Revalidates the data at a specific time interval.

+**On-demand**: When you don't want users to wait until the end of the revalidation period in certain circumstances, Next.js App Router supports revalidating content on-demand based on a route or cache tag.

 ## Dynamic routes